sio/potyarkin.com/content/posts/20171007-software-translation.md

 Because the authors used the English version of that editor and all we've had was the translated one.

-You might think it was a mistake on the authors's part, but they were smart and experienced people.
+You might think it was a mistake on the authors' part, but they were smart and experienced people.
 They knew it was pointless to reference a translated version because no professional user would have used Russian interface at that time.
 And they knew that the next version might come with totally different